 However, the English seized the church of Tursac and Petit Marzac in 1335 and used it as a base for raiding Périgord.

 Lord Beynac recaptured it in 1354 and the fortress remained in his family until the 17th century.

-Only ruins (non accessible for safety reasons) are left of the impressive fortress as it burnt down in 1620.
+All that is left are ruins (non accessible for safety reasons) as this impressive fortress burned in 1620.